 Foreign banks in Denmark target mainly larger corporations and multinationals, even though in the last years some of them have changed this strategy and now also offer personal loans.
 Our company registration executives in Denmark

-According to Finanstilsynet, the financial regulatory body in Denmark, which regulates the financial markets in this country
+According to the financial supervisory body in Denmark, which regulates the financial markets in this country

 • Group 1 banks: with a working capital of at least DKK 65 billion;

 • Group 2 banks: with a working capital of minimum DKK 12 billion;